Hungry Happenings

 lollipop sticks

-Use a food use only paint brush to paint brown spots for the giraffe
+Use a food-use-only paintbrush to paint brown spots inside the silicone mold to create a giraffe print.

-Pour melted confectionery coating into the molds creating a 3/4 inch – 1 inch thick layer.
-You don’t want these much thicker than that because they will be hard to bite into.
+Pour melted candy melts into the molds creating a ¾ inch - 1 inch thick layer.
+You don't want these much thicker than that because they will be hard to bite into.

 Once filled, pop the molds in the freezer for about 10 minutes until the candy coating hardens.